Service Check

 This field defines how often (in minutes) this service check will be executed under normal circumstances.
 After every successful query, Netreo will wait for this interval before it executes the query again.
 There is a significant performance consideration for this field in that if you're executing 10,000 service checks at 1-minute intervals, Netreo will have to execute 167 checks per second—adding significant network traffic and system load.
 Use common sense and try to select a reasonable interval.
 Netreo will try to spread the queries out anyway—so they don't all run at the same time, but you can still overwhelm your network by overdoing the number of configured service checks.

-The lowest that you'll generally ever want to set the this setting to is 3 Minutes (especially if the system is very heavily utilized).
-You may go lower, but the more frequently you execute the query the heavier the load on the system, and the more network overhead required to perform them.
+The lowest that you'll generally want to set this setting to is 3 Minutes (especially if the system is very heavily utilized).
+You may go lower, but the more frequently you execute the query, the heavier the load on the system and the more network overhead required to perform it.

 Setting ON FAILURE, RETRY EVERY